EKO Cobra: Organization

 The unit's headquarters is located in Wiener Neustadt (Lower Austria).
 It performs all administrative activities and the training for the EKO Cobra officers.
 There are departments in Vienna, Graz, Linz, and Innsbruck with small field offices in Klagenfurt, Salzburg, and Feldkirch.

 Each department contains four teams and each field office contains two.
 This structure allows the units to be deployed anywhere in Austria in under 70 minutes.

 On 1 April 2013, EKO Cobra was merged in the newly established Special Operations Directorate - DSE (Direktion für Spezialeinheiten).
 This organisation serves as a unified command for the units with special tasks of the Austrian Federal Police.
 In the meantime, the organization has been renamed to "Directorate for Special Units/Special Intervention Unit Cobra" (DSE).

 Further units of the DSE are the police's bomb disposal units, the observation units and special investigative units.

+When needed, the unit cooperates with operators from Wiener Einsatzgruppe Alarmabteilung (WEGA).

 Equipment

 Weapons

 An officer of the Austrian counter-terrorism unit EKO Cobra handling a Steyr AUG rifle during an airborne operation (The aircraft is a Bell 206B Jet Ranger.)

 EKO Cobra is armed mainly with Austrian weaponry, but sometimes foreign-produced arms are used too.